Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Travel apps

 Have all your travel apps pre-downloaded and ready to go.
-Refer to this article for the most useful China travel apps, and don’t forget the VPN app must be downloaded before you go.
+Refer to this article for the most useful China travel apps, and don’t forget your VPN app must be downloaded before you go.

 Prepaid SIM card